-Chemistry combines well with other sciences and is a key subject for many degree courses in science, such as Medical, Veterinary or Dental Sciences, Biochemistry or Chemistry.
+Chemistry combines well with other sciences and is a key subject for many degree courses in science, such as Medical, Veterinary or Dental Sciences, Biochemistry, Chemistry or Chemical Engineering.

 You will also learn about the exciting field of spectroscopy which is used in Medicine and Analytical Chemistry.
 There is a strong emphasis on developing practical skills and applying theory to practical applications.
 This is essential if you plan to study Chemistry at university.